Different Types of Engineering Majors, Explained

 Mechanical Engineering

-Known for its versatility and multifaceted nature, mechanical engineering is in essence, according to Columbia University, in essence “the student of objects and systems in motion.”
+Known for its versatility and multifaceted nature, mechanical engineering is in essence, according to Columbia University, “the study of objects and systems in motion.”
 Mechanical engineers work to solve material-based problems.
 They make advancements in everything from medical devices to car engines to sports equipment.
 The career possibilities with a mechanical engineering degree are truly endless.

 In pursuing a bachelor’s in Mechanical Engineering, you’ll encounter courses such as: